 - Plans are made to handle disputes that come up after the settlement

 - The end result is one that both parties can agree on.

-Even if there are hard feelings between you and your spouse, collaborative divorce could be the best option to help you achieve the outcomes you really want.
+Even if there are hard feelings between you and your spouse, collaborative divorce in Stockton could be the best option to help you achieve the outcomes you really want.
 To learn more, contact Erica N. Bansmer Attorney at Law by calling 209-474-2400.Back to blog home